sid88in/serverless-appsync-plugin/doc/authentication.md

 # Authentication

-[Authentication](https://docs.aws.amazon.com/appsync/latest/devguide/security-authz.html) definitions are found under the `appSync.authentication` (for the default authentication method) and `appSync.additionalAuthenticationProviders` (as an array) for additional ones
+[Authentication](https://docs.aws.amazon.com/appsync/latest/devguide/security-authz.html) definitions are found under the `appSync.authentication` (for the default authentication method) and `appSync.additionalAuthentication` (as an array) for additional ones

 ## Quick start